 Forgiveness can be a touchy subject.
 We hate being told to forgive, we struggle to forgive those who have wronged us, we ache when others withhold forgiveness from us; ultimately many of us are walking around with many misconceptions about forgiveness and what it means to forgive someone.
-In counseling and inner healing ministry I have seen over and over how forgiveness is often the key to break through in healing.
-Today’s post explores what it means to forgive and how we can begin to walk in freedom.
+In counseling and inner healing ministry I have seen over and over how forgiveness is often the key to break through in healing — even when you think you’ve already forgiven.
+A lot of freedom comes simply when we know what it really means to forgive.

 One of the best parables of forgiveness comes from Matthew 18.
 Jesus tells the story of the servant who is forgiven much, but then refuses to forgive a lesser debt owed to him.
 Ultimately the servant is thrown in prison for refusing to forgive the lesser debt.